dromer/dattopan/README.md

 ![Main voice](docs/patch_sub2.jpg)

-In addition when you activate the voice a little percussive hit is triggered, based on some whitenoise that is filtered to the frequency of the specific oscillator (so every voice has a uniquue percussion).
+In addition when you activate the voice a little percussive hit is triggered, based on some whitenoise that is filtered to the frequency of the specific oscillator (so every voice has a unique percussion).
 A little exponential envelope shapes the sound:

 ![Percussive hit](docs/patch_sub3.jpg)

 Finally there is a lowpass filter with a bit of resonance to make the sound a bit more distinct:

 ![Lowpass filter](docs/patch_sub4.jpg)

+## Config

+There are two files needed to configure the patch.

+- `dattopan_hv.json` - This file is used by Heavy and points to the board configuration and sets the type of Daisy build.
+In our case we use the bootloader and flash to SRAM.
+- `dattopan_board.json` - This is the actual board setup and sets which system-on-module we are using.
+The touch controller.
+And the number of audio channels.

 ## Build